-The discount rate used to measure the total pension liability was 7.10 percent.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at statutory contribution rates in accordance with the rate increase per AB 1469.
-Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.10 percent) and assuming that contributions and benefit payments occur midyear.
+The discount rate used to measure the total pension liability was 7.10%.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at statutory contribution rates.
+Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.10%) and assuming that contributions, benefit payments and administrative expenses occur midyear.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
 Therefore, the long-term assumed investment rate of return was applied to all periods of projected benefit payments to determine the total pension liability.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant (Pension Consulting Alliance - PCA) as an input to the process.
+The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant (Pension Consulting Alliance-PCA) as inputs to the process.
 The actuarial investment rate of return assumption was adopted by the board in February 2017 in conjunction with the most recent experience study.
-For each future valuation, CalSTRS consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
-Best estimates of 20-year geometrically-linked real rates of return and the assumed asset allocation for each major asset class are summarized in the table below:
+For each future valuation, the consulting actuary (Milliman) reviews the return assumptions for reasonableness based on the most current capital market assumptions.
+Best estimates of 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class are summarized in the following table.

 STRS

-Asset Class Assumed Asset Allocation Long-Term Expected Real Rate of Return
+Asset Class Assumed Asset Allocation Long-Term Expected Real Rate of Return ^(a)

 Global Equity 47.0% 6.30%

-Private Equity 13.0% 9.30%
+Fixed Income 12.0% 0.30%

 Real Estate 13.0% 5.20%

-Fixed Income 12.0% 0.30%
+Private Equity 13.0% 9.30%

-Absolute Return/Risk Mitigating Strategies 9.0% 2.90%
+Risk Mitigating Strategies 9.0% 2.90%

 Inflation Sensitive 4.0% 3.80%

 Cash/Liquidity 2.0% -1.00%

 Total 100%